Twins vs. Angels Player Props Betting Odds

 MLB Props Today: Los Angeles Angels

-- The Angels will hand the ball to Patrick Sandoval (3-2) for his ninth start of the season.
+- The Angels will hand the ball to Shohei Ohtani (5-1) for his sixth start of the season.

-- He has earned a quality start three times in eight starts this season.
+- If he completes six or more innings with three or fewer earned runs allowed, he'll earn his sixth consecutive quality start.

-- Sandoval has pitched five or more innings in four straight games and will look to extend that streak.
+- Ohtani has started five games this season, and he's lasted five or more innings eight times.
+He averages 5.9 innings per appearance.

 |Opponent